SAP/spartacus-docs/_pages/install/integrations/qualtrics-integration.md

   } catch
 ```

-After saving the deployment code, you must modify one piece of statement.
-The script calls the `.start()` function, where it is encapsulated in a `try` statement, to `.go()`.
-It is a crucial step in enabling Qualtrics in Spartacus.

-## Integration approaches
+## Integration Approaches

 There are various ways to integrate the Qualtrics deployment code in Spartacus:

-1. Dynamic integration through CMS component
+- dynamic integration using a CMS component (this is the default approach)
-2. Static integration in `index.html`
+- static integration in `index.html`
-3. Custom integration by using the `QualtricsLoaderService`
+- custom integration by using the `QualtricsLoaderService`

-The different approaches are discussed below.
+The different approaches are discussed in the following sections.

-### Approach 1 (default): Dynamic integration through CMS component
+### Dynamic Integration Using a CMS Component

 The default integration is based on the use of a CMS component.
-The advantage of using a CMS component, is that the integration is lazily loaded.
-For example, if the component is loaded on a specific page (i.e. cart page), the integration and the required QSI API are only loaded for users who enter this page.
+The advantage of using a CMS component is that the integration uses lazy loading.
+For example, if the component is loaded on a specific page (such as the cart page), the integration and the required QSI API are only loaded for users who enter this page.

 The Qualtrics CMS component is mapped to a component with type `QualtricsComponent`.
 The following snippet provides an import script (ImpEx) to install the component in the CMS of SAP Commerce Cloud.
-Additionally, you must add the component to a global (i.e. footer) or specific page slot.
+Additionally, you must add the component to a global slot (such as the footer), or to a specific page slot.

 ```ts
 INSERT_UPDATE CMSFlexComponent;$contentCV[unique=true];uid[unique=true];name;flexType
 ;;QualtricsComponent;A Qualtrics Component;QualtricsComponent
 ```

-In case the component is loaded on a recurring page (i.e. the Product Detail Page), the `QualtricsLoaderService` avoids reloading the deployment script and API.
+If the component is loaded on a recurring page (such as the Product Details Page), the `QualtricsLoaderService` avoids reloading the deployment script and API.

-The Qualtrics integration will add the deployment code from the script you've captured from the Qualtrics platform.
-You must configure Spartacus with a reference to this file path, using the `ConfigModule`:
+The Qualtrics integration adds the deployment code from the script you have captured from the Qualtrics platform.
+You must configure Spartacus with a reference to this file path, using the `ConfigModule`.
+The following is an example:

 ```typescript
 ConfigModule.withConfig({